nergalex/nap-azure-vmss/readme.rst

 Onboarding
 *****************************************
-After the bootstrapping phase of a VM image,
-CentOS in this example,
+Once the VM is started, the VM is onboarded with the script specified as an Extension.
-the next phase is to onboard it using a Shell or a Cloud Init script that includes the 2 scripts below.
+It could be a Shell or a Cloud Init script that must includes the 2 scripts below.
 For example see the Extension `here <https://github.com/nergalex/nap-azure-vmss/blob/master/_files/nginx_managed_by_controller_bootstrapping.jinja2>`_ in Jinja2 format for Ansible

 1. Install packages